hjelev/rpi-mqtt-monitor/README.md

 * You can install it with just one command from shell.

 * Configurable: You can select what is monitored and how the message(s) is send (separately or as one csv message)
+## What is new

+* 2021-01-27: Added a binary sensor for github to monitor for new versions of the script
+* 2021-01-27: Updated the sensors names not to include the device name as per home assistant guidelines
+* 2024-01-10: Added support for Raspberry Pi 5 fan speed monitoring (only works on Raspberry Pi 5 with stock fan)

 ## Installation